 Mark Donohoe, Chair of the Board for Mount Vernon Community Hall, said: “we are absolutely delighted to receive this funding which will go a great way to helping our community realise its ambition of establishing a community garden for all to use and enjoy"

-Mount Vernon Community Halls are the latest local charity to benefit from John Lewis’s Divisional Community Investment Committee (DCIC) award.
+John Lewis’s Divisional Community Investment Committee (DCIC) award

 These range from a daily Pre-school Playgroup to Karate, Dance and Spanish classes.
 In addition, they offer private hire facilities to members of the local community wanting to hold social gatherings, celebrations and parties.